timriley/timriley/README.md

 ### Hi there! 👋🏼

 Hi!
 [I’m Tim](https://timriley.info/).
 I love Ruby.
-I've worked with Ruby for 20 years, and even after all this time, it still brings me joy!
+I've worked with Ruby for over 20 years, and even after all this time, it still brings me joy!

 **My mission in open source is to ensure the joy of Ruby extends to the experience of writing real, maintainable applications, for teams of all sizes.**